What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 - Get the inspection inspected.
 This puts things squarely in the certifying agent’s corner.
 The inspector presents the report to the agent and the agent decides whether it meets the requirements of the plan and all the pertinent regulations.
 A fine-toothed comb might be involved.

-USDA Dairy Certified
+Certified USDA Dairy Seals

-Typical, dairy sealing applications pose many challenging requirements related to hygiene and reliable sealing.
+Typically, dairy sealing applications pose many challenging requirements related to hygiene and reliable sealing.

-From a sealing designer’s point of view, the implementation of an effective hygienic seal begins with the right choice of sealing material and the specific design which is easy to clean reliably.
+From a mechanical sealing designer’s point of view, the implementation of an effective hygienic seal begins with the right choice of sealing material and the specific design which is easy to clean reliably.

-An effective diary industry sealing material needs to demonstrate a broad chemical compatibility profile, compatible with virtually all process media and able to withstand cleaning regimes and sterilization practices including solvents, steams and amines.
+An effective dairy industry sealing material needs to demonstrate a broad chemical compatibility profile, compatible with virtually all process media and able to withstand cleaning regimes and sterilization practices including solvents, steams and amines.

-Our USDA Diary Certified seals demonstrate:
+Our USDA Dairy Certified industrial seals demonstrate: